Rotterdam University of Applied Sciences Aan

 Objective of this project

 A sustainable school building that is also energy neutral, flexible and circular.
-Due to the transparent plinth, which houses the media library, the incubator zone with business lobby and a grand café, this will soon become the lively heart of the campus.
-The design focuses on the themes of 'openness' and 'connection'.
+The transparent plinth, which houses the media library, the incubator zone with business lobby and a grand café, makes this the lively heart of the campus.
+The themes of 'openness' and 'connection' are central to the design.

 Rotterdam